dpb587-pivotal/docs-bosh/clouds/aws/index.md

 Welcome to the CPI release for Amazon Web Services (AWS).
 Summarized in [their own words](https://aws.amazon.com/what-is-aws/)...

 >
 Amazon Web Services (AWS) is a secure cloud services platform, offering compute power, database storage, content delivery and other functionality to help businesses scale and grow.
-Explore how millions of customers are currently leveraging AWS cloud products and solutions to build sophisticated applications with increased flexibility, scalability and reliability.

 ## Release